A heart attack happens when there is a loss of blood supply to part of the heart muscle. It often results from a blockage in a nearby artery.

 Females and males sometimes experience heart attacks differently.
 Learn about heart attack symptoms in females here.

-A heart attack is life threatening and needs emergency attention.
+A heart attack is life threatening and needs

 Nowadays, many people survive heart attacks, due to effective treatment.
 Delaying treatment, however, dramatically reduce the chances of survival.